sheltermanager/asm3/doc/manual/wordkeys.rst

     "Yes" if the animal has been neutered/spayed (usually called "altered" or "fixed" in the US) NeuteredDate
-    The date the animal was neutered BroughtInByAddress
+    The date the animal was neutered
+PickupAddress
+    The pickup address
+PickupLocationName
+    The pickup location set on the animal BroughtInByAddress
     The address of the person who brought the animal in BroughtInByName